Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 For peace of mind, we generally advise you to make reservations as far in advance as possible.

-Do you want a guided wine tasting experience?
+Do you want a guided tasting?

 Most wineries offer a wine bar where you can walk up and order wine flights.
 These commercial tasting experiences usually don’t require an appointment, and give you more time to sip and savor on your own.